ibm-cloud-docs/Registry/nl/es/registry_security_enforce.md

       policy:
     - name: "registry*.bluemix.net/armada-master/*"
       policy:
-    # This policy prevents Container Image Security Enforcement from blocking itself
+    # This policy prevents Container Image Security Enforcement from blocking itself.
     - name: "registry*.bluemix.net/ibm/ibmcloud-image-enforcement"
       policy:
     # This policy allows Container Image Security Enforcement to use Hyperkube to configure your cluster.
 This policy must exist if you uninstall Container Image Security Enforcement.